codymaniac/specripper/PYTHON_PIPELINE_GUIDE.md

 4. Identify and flag chunks that are likely duplicates or highly redundant.
 5. Save a new, enriched JSON file with this similarity information.

+**This is the second major step of your project**, to be performed *after* you have used the SpecRipper application to get your `chunks.json` file.

 ## 2. Setting Up Your Python Environment

 Before writing code, you need a clean and isolated Python environment.
+This can be done on your Windows PC or on another machine that can have Python and internet access (for the initial model download).

 ### Step 1: Install Python
 If you don't have Python installed, download and install it from [python.org](https://www.python.org/downloads/).
 Version 3.9 or higher is recommended.